cvanh/camscraper/readme.md

 ## camscraper
 a scraper to find the cheapest climbing cams in the same fashion as [diskprices.com](https://diskprices.com/). we will use the following attributes:
-- price per cam(if it is a set)
+- price
+- amount
 - weight
-- manafacture product number
+- manafacture product number(mpn)
 - link to shop

+extra data about the cam is manually added and joined by mpn

 ## structure
 The scraper works with multible seprate scrapers which send data to the api via apache kafka.
 I a diagram this would look like this: